playframework/playframework/documentation/manual/working/commonGuide/configuration/ws/CertificateValidation.md

 >
 > The date for disabling/removing 1024-bit root certificates will be dependent on the state of the art in public key cryptography, but under no circumstances should any party expect continued support for this modulus size past December 31, 2013.
 As mentioned above, this date could get moved up substantially if new attacks are discovered.
 We recommend all parties involved in secure transactions on the web move away from 1024-bit moduli as soon as possible.

-**NOTE:** because weak key sizes also apply to root certificates (which is not included in the certificate chain available to the PKIX certpath checker included in JSSE), setting this option will check the accepted issuers in any configured trustmanagers and keymanagers, including the default.
+> **Note:** because weak key sizes also apply to root certificates (which is not included in the certificate chain available to the PKIX certpath checker included in JSSE), setting this option will check the accepted issuers in any configured trustmanagers and keymanagers, including the default.

 Over 95% of trusted leaf certificates and 95% of trusted signing certificates use [NIST recommended key sizes](http://csrc.nist.gov/publications/nistpubs/800-131A/sp800-131A.pdf), so this is considered a safe default.